 The key to empty time is to eliminate as much of it as you can.

-If you are like most people, changing your mundane and empty time habits will be hard.
-Delegating or eliminating mundane time, and minimizing both mundane and empty time, means changing habits.
+If you are like most people, changing your mandatory and empty time habits will be hard.
+Delegating or eliminating mandatory time and minimizing both mandatory and empty time, means changing habits.

 Where people tend to spend their time on any given day is a reflection of how they are likely to spend time for months and years to come.
 Time is a habit.
-If you want to be maximally effective, you have to first understand your time habits.
+If you want to be extremely productive, you first have to understand your time habits.
 Only after understanding these habits can you do something to change them.